nf-core/methylseq/docs/usage.md

 The second workflow uses [BWA-Meth](https://github.com/brentp/bwa-meth) as the alignment tool and [MethylDackel](https://github.com/dpryan79/methyldackel) for post-processing.

-Aligner Options
+bwa-meth aligner options:

-• Standard BWA-Meth (CPU-based): This option can be invoked via `--aligner bwameth` and uses the traditional BWA-Meth aligner and runs on CPU processors.
+- Standard `bwa-meth` (CPU-based): This option can be invoked via `--aligner bwameth` and uses the traditional BWA-Meth aligner and runs on CPU processors.

-• Parabricks/FQ2BAMMETH (GPU-based): For higher performance, the pipeline can leverage the Parabricks implementation of BWA-Meth (fq2bammeth), which utilizes GPU processors.
+- `Parabricks/FQ2BAMMETH` (GPU-based): For higher performance, the pipeline can leverage the [Parabricks implementation of bwa-meth (fq2bammeth)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam_meth.html), which implements the baseline tool `bwa-meth` in a performant method using fq2bam (BWA-MEM + GATK) as a backend for processing on GPU.
 To use this option, include the `--use_gpu` flag along with `--aligner bwameth`.

 ## Samplesheet input